kushv818/embedded-onboarding/README.md

 A collection of tutorials to help with the onboarding process for the embedded systems teams.

-This onboarding tutorial as a whole serves to familiarize new and prospective memebers to the tools and skills the embedded teams use on a daily basis.
+This onboarding tutorial serves to familiarize new members to the tools and skills the embedded teams use on a daily basis.

 Nearly all of the concepts in here are something a member should be able to understand to be a successful member on the team.

-### Author: WK
+## Notice

+This tutorial set assumes a \*NIX environment (operating system).
+This includes:

+- macOS (this tutorial was developed on macOS)
+- all Linux distributions which includes but is not limited to

+  - Arch
+  - Ubuntu
+  - Debian

+- freeBSD and openBSD

+All further instructions are written under the assumption that your environment is [POSIX compliant](https://stackoverflow.com/questions/1780599/what-is-the-meaning-of-posix).

+If you're using Windows, you'll need a compatible environment to follow along effectively.
+I recommend one of the following:

+1. Windows Subsystem for Linux (WSL) – Provides a native Linux environment on Windows.
+Suitable for most development workflows.

+2. Virtual Machine (VM) – Run a Linux distribution using software such as VirtualBox or VMware.

+3. Dual Boot Setup – Install Linux alongside Windows and choose your operating system at startup.

+You can read more [here](https://github.com/DallasFormulaRacing/embedded-onboarding/wiki/DEnvironment).

 ## Table of Contents